This post may contain affiliate links. Please read my disclosure policy.

 About This Recipe

 I am so excited to share this one with you, friends!
-BISCUITS!!
+BISCUITS!
 Yummy buttery biscuits with those mouth watering flaky layers!!
 These biscuits are top of the list when it comes to comfort food, am I right?
-And did I mention they are lower in fat than traditional biscuits?
-With a little extra protein from the greek yogurt to boot!

 Oh!
-And these biscuits are freezer friendly – making them perfect to have on deck and pull out at a moment notice.
+And these biscuits are freezer friendly making them perfect to have on deck and pull out at a moment notice.
 Keep reading below for instructions on how to freeze!

-Why You’ll Love These Healthy Greek Yogurt Biscuits
+Why You’ll Love These Greek Yogurt Biscuits

-- Simple ingredients – Nothing fancy here, you probably already have these ingredients at home!
+- Simple ingredients.
+Nothing fancy here, you probably already have these ingredients at home

 - Flour – I used all purpose flour.
 All purpose flour works best for this recipe if you’re wanting to achieve the most legit tasting biscuit.
 I wouldn’t recommend oat flour, almond flour or coconut flour for this one.
 If you want a little more health in the flour, try white whole wheat flour or whole wheat pastry flour.
-And as always, use gluten-free flour if needed!
-My favorites are King Arthur’s and Bob’s Red Mill.

 - Baking powder – Needed to get this biscuits to rise!
 Make sure your baking powder is fresh.